wavefrontHQ/docs/pages/doc/alerts_faq.md

   * If your alert condition query runs for more than a minute, consider increasing the checking frequency interval.
 For example, if the query runs for 2-4 minutes, set the **Checking Frequency** interval to 5 minutes.
   * If your data points are coming much less frequently than once a minute, consider increasing the checking frequency interval.
 For example, if the query metrics report every 10 minutes, set the **Checking Frequency** interval to 10 minutes.
-  * If an alert is non-critical, you can check only as much as needed.
+  * If an alert is non-critical, you can check only as often as needed.
   * If an alert condition uses larger moving time windows or aligns to a large interval, you can check less frequently.
 For example, an alert that compares a `mavg(6h, ...)` to `mavg(48h, ...)` can be safely checked once an hour or even less.

 ## How Does Wavefront Evaluate the Alert Condition?
 Wavefront evaluates the reported value against the alert condition for each minute in the checking interval.
-If your metric reports more than one value during a particular minute, Wavefront first evaluates each reported value against the alert condition, then performs an *average* aggregation of the results for that minute.
+If your metric reports more than one value during a particular minute, Wavefront first performs an *average* aggregation of the values for that minute, then evaluates the aggregated value against the alert condition.

 * If the alert condition is *met* or returns a *non-zero* value, the result is `true`.
 * If the alert condition is *not met* or returns a *zero* value, the result is `false`.